-Each prosthesis can be attached with adhesive, or with the band (with or without band+).
-When you receive your prosthesis, you can test all methods and decide which you prefer.
+Each prosthesis can be attached with adhesive, or with "the band" (with or without a band+ method).
+When you receive your prosthesis, you receive instructions and parts for the various current methods and you can decide which you prefer.

 Method 1: Medical Adhesive

 prostheses you might have tried.
-Some prosthesis are made with materials which
+Some prostheses are made with materials which

 are not compatible with adhesive.
 Others are simply too stiff to allow for

 t2 prostheses are equipped to be held in place with a simple elastic band.